EstebanMqz/lucidmode/README.rst

 works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.*

-Contact
-*For more information in reggards of this repo, please contact if.francisco.me@gmail.com*
+*Contact: For more information in reggards of this repo, please contact francisco.me@iteso.mx*